 - a service providing care or support in the person’s own home (including night sits), either regulated or unregulated

-- a service which includes overnight accommodation for example in a care home, extra care housing or a ‘Shared Lives’ adult placement or where a care and support provider utilises unregulated accommodation for example a hotel, or bed & breakfast establishment or holiday rental
+- a service which includes overnight accommodation, for example, in a care home, extra care housing or a ‘Shared Lives’ adult placement or where a care and support provider utilises unregulated accommodation, for example, a hotel, or bed and breakfast establishment or holiday rental

 - a day centre

 - care or support that allows the carer rest or a break during a holiday taken with the cared-for person

 Replacement care would usually be arranged on a planned basis but an unplanned or urgent service to meet the needs of the carer for a break may be required.

 The County Council is opening a list of providers incorporating all service types who are willing to offer replacement care and particularly replacement care bookable in advance.
 This list will be known as the Replacement Care List (RCL).

 Any service provider who delivers social care services under an existing contract with Devon Adult Social Care can apply and this includes care and support in the person’s own home, day activities and overnight bed-based services.